Hi there!

 The first time I went to Yakutania Point, I did it before doing a helicopter tour.
 Since the tour was through Temsco, I walked over to the helicopter landing pad after the hike since it was nearby. (map.)
 Even though I had booked this excursion through the cruise line, this was better than walking all the way back to the cruise port for the meeting spot.

-So if you have a helicopter tour with Temsco, it can also be convenient to do the Yakutania Point Trail after your tour.
+So if you have a helicopter tour in Skagway with Temsco, it can also be convenient to do the Yakutania Point Trail after your tour.
 You can opt out of the shuttle back to the cruise port.

 📌 Save this post for later!
 Save on Pinterest! 👈📌